bagherzadeharia/AI_Project/readme.md

 **By: Mahdi Shirazi & Aria Bagherzadeh**
 ***

-**What's in this file?**
+**Project Files**
-- Solution to each question ('codes' directory)
+- Solution to each question ('codes' directory) in '.py' & '.ipynb' files
-- Microsoft Word Document file (.docx) about this project
+- Microsoft Word Document File (.docx) about this project
 - readme.md file for configurations & modules (This file)

 **Configurations**
 - Python: v3.13

 **Used Libraries/Modules**
+- collections
-- deque
+- random